ay-lab/mustache/README.md

 ### Conda

-Conda is the recommended way of running mustache as it will take care of the dependencies.
+Conda is the recommended way of running Mustache as it will take care of the dependencies.

 Suggested way to install conda is to use the installer that is appropriate for your system from the <a href="https://docs.conda.io/en/latest/miniconda.html/">Miniconda</a> page.

 Make sure your "conda" command specifically calls the executable under the miniconda distribution (e.g., ~/miniconda3/condabin/conda).

 If "conda activate" command gives an error when you run it the first time then you will have to run "conda init bash" once.

 ```bash